sanjeevpatel3007/auto-tick-chrome-extension/README.md

 A simple and efficient Chrome extension that automatically ticks checkboxes on any webpage.
 Perfect for quickly filling out forms, surveys, or any page with multiple checkboxes.

+**[IMAGE PLACEHOLDER 1]**
+*Prompt: "A modern Chrome browser extension icon with a checkbox being automatically ticked, clean design with blue and white colors, minimalist style"*

+## 🚀 Open Source Project

+This is a **completely open-source** Chrome extension that anyone can use, modify, and improve.
+We believe in the power of community collaboration and welcome contributions from developers worldwide.

+### 🤝 Why Open Source?
+- **Transparency**: All code is publicly available for review
+- **Community Driven**: Anyone can contribute improvements
+- **Learning Resource**: Great for developers learning Chrome extensions
+- **Customizable**: Users can modify it to suit their specific needs
+- **Free Forever**: No hidden costs or premium features

 ## Features

 - ✅ **Automatic Checkbox Ticking**: Automatically checks all checkboxes on any webpage